thephpleague/uri/docs/5.0/components/hierarchical-path.md

 $newPath->__toString(); //return /bar/baz/example/com
 ~~~

+<p class="message-info">Just like the <code>HierarchicalPath::getSegment</code> this method supports negative offset.</p>

 <p class="message-notice">if the specified offset does not exists, no modification is performed and the current object is returned.</p>

 <p class="message-notice">This method is used by the URI modifier<code>ReplaceSegment</code></p>

 ### Remove segments

-To remove segments from the current object and returns a new `HierarchicalPath` object without them you must use the `HierarchicalPath::without` method.
+To remove segments from the current object and returns a new `HierarchicalPath` object without them you must use the `HierarchicalPath::delete` method.
 This method expects a single argument.
 This argument is an array containing a list of parameter names to remove.

 ~~~php
 <?php